-- 12. For purposes of the ISAs (UK), the following terms have the meanings attributed below: - (a) Engagement partner3 The partner or other individual, appointed by the firm, who is responsible for the audit engagement and its performance, and for the auditor's report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal or regulatory body.
-The engagement partner is a Key Audit Partner. - (b) Engagement quality review An objective evaluation of the significant judgments made by the engagement team and the conclusions reached thereon, performed by the engagement quality reviewer and completed on or before the date of the engagement report. - (c) Engagement quality reviewer A partner, other individual in the firm, or an external individual, appointed by the firm to perform the engagement quality review. - (d) Engagement team All partners and staff performing the audit engagement, and any other individuals who perform audit procedures on the engagement, excluding an auditor's external expert4 and internal auditors who provide direct assistance on an engagement.5 (Ref: Para.
+- 12. For purposes of the ISAs (UK), the following terms have the meanings attributed below: - (a) Engagement partner The partner or other individual, appointed by the firm, who is responsible for the audit engagement and its performance, and for the auditor's report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal or regulatory body.
+For an audit of financial statements, the engagement partner is a key audit partner. - (b) Engagement quality review An objective evaluation of the significant judgments made by the engagement team and the conclusions reached thereon, performed by the engagement quality reviewer and completed on or before the date of the engagement report. - (c) Engagement quality reviewer A partner, other individual in the firm, or an external individual, appointed by the firm to perform the engagement quality review. - (d) Engagement team All partners and staff performing the audit engagement, and any other individuals who perform audit procedures on the engagement, excluding an auditor's external expert and internal auditors who provide direct assistance on an engagement.
+(Ref: Para.
 A15- A25) - (e) Firm A sole practitioner, partnership or corporation or other entity of professional accountants, or public sector equivalent.
 (Ref: Para.
 A26) - (f) Network firm A firm or entity that belongs to the firm's network.
 (Ref: Para.
 A27) - (g) Network A larger structure: (Ref: Para.
-A27) - (i) That is aimed at cooperation, and
+A27) - (i) That is aimed at cooperation, and - (ii) That is clearly aimed at profit or cost-sharing or shares common ownership, control or management, common quality management policies or procedures, common business strategy, the use of a common brand name, or a significant part of professional resources.

-3 "Engagement partner," "partner," and "firm" is to be read as referring to their public sector equivalents where relevant.
+&lt;sup>3 "Engagement partner," "partner," and "firm" is to be read as referring to their public sector equivalents where relevant.

-4 ISA (UK) 620 (Revised November 2019), Using the Work of an Auditor's Expert, paragraph 6(a), defines the term "auditor's expert."
+&lt;sup>4 ISA (UK) 620 (Revised November 2019), Using the Work of an Auditor's Expert, paragraph 6(a), defines the term "auditor's expert."

-ISA (UK) 610 (Revised June 2013), Using the Work of Internal Auditors, establishes limits on the use of direct assistance.
+&lt;sup>5 ISA 610 (Revised 2013), Using the Work of Internal Auditors, establishes limits on the use of direct assistance.
 It also acknowledges that the external auditor may be prohibited by law or regulation from obtaining direct assistance from internal auditors.
 Therefore, the use of direct assistance is restricted to situations where it is permitted.